 (f) preventing the disposal of effluent and blood from the knackery onto the surface of the ground.

+[Clause 10 amended in Gazette 1 May 2001 p.
+2230.]

 11. Vehicle washing bay

 Where trucks used for the transport of source animals are washed on the premises of the knackery, those trucks are washed in a vehicle washing bay which is —